rathrio/lox/challenges/chapter-11.md

    **Answer:**

-   Out of convenience I used the expr var node to store the depth and that of course breaks the REPL.
-This approach could help.
+   Out of convenience I used the expr var node to store the depth.
+Not going to refactor this now...